-Dr. Linda Aranaydo, a Muscogee Creek Indian, Kialegee Tribal Town, Bear Clan, has devoted her life to serving her family and her community in Sacramento, California, and is a role model for other women who wish to enter medicine.
+Dr. Linda Aranaydo, a Muscogee Creek Indian, Kialegee Tribal Town, Bear Clan, has devoted her life to serving her family and her community and is a role model for other women who wish to enter medicine.
 As a preschool teacher at Hintil Native American Children's Center in Oakland, California, she was raising two sons as a single parent and had no financial resources when she was admitted to medical school at the age of 37.

 Mother, grandmother, preschool-elementary teacher, family physician, public health administratorat one time or another, Linda Aranaydo has been all of these.
 In 1970 she won an award of distinction in general scholarship while working toward a B.A. in social sciences at the University of California, Berkeley, and served on the Governor's Task Force on Early Childhood Education in 1977 and the California State American Indian Education Council from 1978 to 1980.
 From 1972 to 1983, she also taught at the preschool and elementary levels at the Hintil Native American Children's Center in Oakland, California.
 She received the Robert Crede Award for Excellence in Primary Care Medicine while she studying for her M.D. at the University of California, San Francisco.